-E. The Catalytic Element
+G. The Catalytic Element

 This wood heater contains a catalytic combustor, which needs periodic inspection and replacement for proper operation.
-In the United States it is against the law to operate this wood heater in a manner inconsistent with the operating instructions in this manual.
+It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in this manual, or if the catalytic element is deactivated or removed.